KPIs to Measure Company Culture Success

 - Channels for continuous, open feedback

-The information then needs to be converted into trackable data.
+Measuring company culture means turning this information into trackable data.
 After all, what makes company culture so difficult to grasp is that it’s not just a number but a feeling, an attitude, and an interconnected network between workplace, worker, and boss.
 Harnessing this detail-level of insight is valuable.
 And like all things worth doing, it’s also difficult.
 Luckily, a look into digital tools offers solutions to overcome these hurdles.

 Use the Right Tools to Create a KPI-Based HR Strategy